 The JLab Audio GO Air POP have a good build quality.
 They feel mostly sturdy, although the case's built-in charging cable feels like a weak point.
-On the plus side, they have an IPX4 rating for resistance against being splashed with water.
+On the plus side, like the Skullcandy Dime 2 True Wireless, they have an IPX4 rating for resistance against being splashed with water.

 Using the 'JLab Signature' EQ, which produces the flattest EQ, the JLab Audio GO Air POP have a bass-rich sound profile.
 Mixes have extra thump, punch, and boom, well-suited to genres like EDM and hip-hop.
 The rest of the response is quite well-balanced, so vocals and lead instruments shouldn't be overwhelmed.
 If you prefer a different sound, you can choose between two other EQ presets using the headphones' onboard controls: 'Βalanced', which is described as 'even sound with no additional enhancements' or 'Βass Βoost', which JLab says delivers a more exaggerated bass response.

 The JLab Audio GO Air POP headphones have excellent mid accuracy.
 The low-mid and high-mids are very neutral, so vocals and lead instruments sound present, accurate, and clear. Ηowever, a dip in the mid-mid nudges them towards the back of the mix.